-Most organisations believe adopting AI means picking tools or running experiments.
+Most organisations believe AI adoption starts with tools or pilots.

 I’m Andrew Privitera, founder of Future CoLab 3000.